chaoss/augur-community-reports/network_analysis/README.md

 I am still working on this project.
 Anyone who interest in this project can check my blog  on [Google Doc](https://docs.google.com/document/d/1xin-pDauXMEqYGYSi67g4536v40h89tUGPaQ7zlGHbo/edit).
 I will update this repository branch and share latest results of this project to the CHAOSS community.

+I start a new project to share my database server to everyone who are interested in network analysis or other innovations on GitHub trace data.
+Please check out the [GitHub analysis report 2020](https://github.com/X-lab2017/github-analysis-report-2020) project and read the documentations to figure out how you can use it.
+Have fun with this!